garciadanny/Library/js/generators/README.md

 Everytime a generator is paused, you can have it send messages out with each `yield`.
 Everytime a generator is un-paused you can pass messages into it as well.

-Generators therefore allow you to control the execution of the function as it progresses, as well as, 2-way messaging into and out of them.
+Generators therefore allow you to control the execution of the function as it progresses, as well as, enable 2-way messaging into and out of them.

 Generator functions are written like normal functions except they have an asterisk (`*`).